Schools and education

 - Bullers Wood – talks on WWI and WWII to GCSE students

-We believe local school pupils can offer so much to the Chislehurst Community by sharing their social media skills, their time and energy to local projects such as The Big Draw and Chislehurst Rocks.
+We believe local school pupils can offer so much to the Chislehurst Community by sharing their social media skills, their time and energy to local projects such as Chislehurst Rocks.
 The Duke of Kent Masonic Home for our older residents and St Nicholas Church are two groups crying out for help from the younger generation.
 We are happy to act as an interface and introduce both sides to the right contacts.
 Working together benefits everyone.
 (Citizenship is also useful for references, CV’s and UCAS applications!)

 These awards were established in 1991 in memory of Alun and Joy Jones who had worked to keep Chislehurst a special place for many years.
 They take place every year with a set theme, and local schools submit artistic entries based on that theme.
 These entries are then judged within set categories and the winners are selected and presented with their prizes during the Environmental Awards evening.